 One of the advantages of incorporation in Georgia is the fact that your business entity can leverage a multitude of business incentives being offered by the Georgia Department of Economic Development.
 Some of the popular programs include:

-- Corporate Tax Credits: When you set up a company in Georgia, you can leverage a range of corporate tax credits, which are aimed at enabling business entities to minimize or even completely eliminate the state based corporate income tax.
+- Corporate Tax Credits: When you set up a company in Georgia, you can benefit from a range of corporate tax credits, which are aimed at enabling business entities to minimize or even completely eliminate the state based corporate income tax.

 - Work Opportunity Tax Credit Program (WOTC): The WOTC program is a federal tax credit incentive that is being facilitated in the state through the Georgia Department of Labor (GDOL).
 A business entity can get a tax credit between $1,200 and $9,000 per qualified employee recruited.